The Impact of Data on the Stability of Learning-Based Control- Extended Version: Conclusion

 \section{Conclusion}

 We presented the $\rho$-gap, a measure that quantifies the value of data for a broad class of control tasks.
 The proposed quantity is used to identify the optimal data set for control tasks under computational constraints.
-Simulations demonstrate that the data subsets selected using the presented measure are highly correlated with the control task and can even be beneficial for control performance.
+Simulations demonstrate that the data subsets selected using the presented measure are highly correlated with the control task and can even be beneficial for control performance.\looseness=-1 \acks{This work was supported by the European Research Council Consolidator Grant “Safe data-driven control for human-centric systems (CO-MAN)” under grant agreement number 864686.
+Armin Lederer gratefully acknowledges financial support from the German Academic Scholarship Foundation.\looseness=-1}